cloudfleet/blog/content/drafts/2015-12-18-meet-our-team-mark.md

 Mark saw an opportunity to put his ideas about privacy into practice when he joined CloudFleet.
-"I am determined to not let the 'Snowden moment' pass into history without having said that I did not try to make a different world".
+"I am determined to not let the 'Snowden moment' pass into history without having been said that I did not try to make a different world".